-Green Climate Fund Independent Recourse Mechanism, subject expert for environmental and international law
+Green Climate Fund Independent Redress Mechanism, subject expert for environmental and international law

 Executive Council Member, Society of International Economic Law